 When setting up a new blog, you should also set up tools that you will use for your blog.
 There are obvious tools – like social media.
+And, if you have a WordPress blog, you will need these essential plugins.
 But there are also other useful tools that you will need.
 Let’s take a look…

 Social Media Accounts

 Even if you only plan to use one social media for your blog now, you may want to secure your username for the major social media platforms.
 You can search for available usernames on Namechk.com.
 Search for your domain name and see which social media accounts have that username available.